Understanding the Illinois Wrongful Death Statute of Limitations

 In the immediate aftermath of losing a family member, filing a lawsuit is certainly not something a mourner is thinking about.

 Instead, an individual who loses a loved one will likely be thinking about their grief, and perhaps the future, including what they will do without their partner, parent, or child.

-While the idea of filing a lawsuit may be far from your mind, at the offices of VanDerGinst Law, we would like to offer a gentle reminder that the clock on wrongful death statute of limitations is ticking.
-If you think that you have a wrongful death claim, it’s important that you act quickly.
+While the idea of filing a lawsuit may be far from your mind, at the offices of VanDerGinst Law, we would like to offer a gentle reminder that the clock on the wrongful death statute of limitations is ticking.
+If you think that you have a claim, it’s important that you act quickly.

 What Is a Statute of Limitations?

 A statute of limitations refers to a limit on the amount of time that can pass before a party is barred from doing something, such as filing a civil lawsuit or bringing criminal charges against a defendant.